Mom arrested after dead baby found in Amazon site’s restroom

-PHOENIX (AP) — Police say a woman has been arrested on suspicion of unlawful disposal of human remains after her newborn baby was found dead inside an Amazon distribution center in southwest Phoenix last week.
+PHOENIX (AP) — A woman has been arrested on suspicion of unlawful disposal of human remains after her newborn baby was found dead inside a bathroom at an Amazon distribution center in southwest Phoenix last week, police announced Tuesday.

+Samantha Vivier, 22, was booked into jail.
+Police said their investigation into the baby’s death was ongoing.

-It wasn’t immediately clear if Vivier had a lawyer who could speak on her behalf.
+It wasn’t immediately clear Tuesday evening if she had a lawyer who could speak on her behalf.

-Police say the body of a baby girl was discovered the night of Jan.
+Police said the body of a baby girl was discovered the night of Jan.
 16 inside the women’s restroom in the secured Amazon facility.

 Most Read Business Stories